MEET OUR BOARD OF DIRECTORS

 Felicia is bilingual, having lived in Mexico for three years during her previous career as an engineer.
 In her spare time, she likes to be outside as much as possible trail running, hiking, backpacking, climbing peaks, and maintaining trails.

-Dustin joined the BGCCC board in 2018.
-His children have attended the BV Club so he knows how vital this organization is.
+Dustin joined the BGCCC board in 2018 and currently serves as chair of the Facility committee.
+His children attend the BV Club so he knows how vital this organization is.

 Dustin is a VP, senior relationship manager and market manager for TBK Bank in Buena Vista.
 He also serves on the boards of Chaffee County Habitat for Humanity and Chaffee County Community Foundation and has a great passion for helping others!

 Chas is the Buena Vista Commercial Loan Officer for High Country Bank.
-She has over 23 years of lending experience and has served her community on a University of Arkansas Alumni Board and been active in Rotary, Kiwanis, and the Chamber of Commerce Leadership Programs of Northwest Arkansas.
+She has over two decades of lending experience and has served her community on a University of Arkansas Alumni Board and been active in Rotary, Kiwanis, and the Chamber of Commerce Leadership Programs of Northwest Arkansas.

 She is fond of the quote, “Children are the living messages we send to a time we will not see.”
-She believes "the way we improve the world is to make an impact on the lives of our children.
-Boys & Girls Clubs are crucial to the communities they serve by allowing parents and guardians to work while making a positive impact on the adults of tomorrow."
+She believes the way we improve the world is to make an impact on the lives of our children, and Boys & Girls Clubs are crucial to the communities they serve by allowing parents and guardians to work while making a positive impact on the adults of tomorrow.

-One of our newest and youngest members, Mitch owns Mitch Wright Insurance Agency in Salida and has tons of enthusiasm for our organization.
-He is currently the head of our vital Safety Committee, since the safety of our members is our #1 priority!
+Mitch owns Mitch Wright Insurance Agency in Salida and has tons of enthusiasm for our organization.
+He is currently the head of our vital Safety Committee and has helped implement a variety of safety initiatives for both Clubs since the safety of our members is our #1 priority!

 Emeritus Board Members